johanaspegren/kiri/README.md

 ### 2️⃣ Create Virtual Environment

-We strongly recommend allowing system packages (for speed):
+We strongly recommend allowing system packages (for speed and picamera):
+DO NOT INSTALL pip picamera!!

 ```bash
 python3 -m venv .venv --system-site-packages